brunorwx/clean-architecture/README.md

 ---

-**Conventions used in this repo**
+- **Conventions used in this repo**

-- Repository tokens: repository interfaces export a token string, e.g. `export const USER_REPOSITORY = 'USER_REPOSITORY'`.
-Modules provide a concrete class under that token.
-This keeps the domain decoupled from the implementation.
+- Repository tokens: repository contracts are expressed as an exported `abstract class` (for example `export abstract class IUserRepository { ... }`).
+We bind a concrete implementation to that abstract class in the infrastructure module.
+This lets Nest use runtime type metadata so you can inject the repository using the `IUserRepository` type directly (no `@Inject` or `any` required).
 - Use `User.create()` factory methods in domain entities for validation and invariants.
 - Keep DTOs in `application/dto` as plain interfaces or classes (we can add `class-validator` later for runtime validation).
 - Use `mappers` to convert domain entities to response objects: `toResponse(user)`.